x4dqn/Open3Dmap/README.md

 - Open datasets for accessibility, robotics, and urban research -->

-At this stage, the repository includes the Android app for data capture and the open SplatJSON specification with examples.
+At this stage, the repository includes the Android app for data capture, an outline of our website, and the open SplatJSON specification with examples.
 Future components will be added incrementally as they are developed and tested.

 ## Coming Soon: Contributor Login and Cloud Pipeline

-We are actively building out user authentication and cloud integration to support a seamless contributor workflow.
+We are actively building out cloud integration to support a seamless contributor workflow.
 This will enable users to:

 - Log in via email-based authentication (mobile-first)
 - Capture scans using the Open3DMap Android app
-- Upload scans directly to the cloud
+- Upload scans automatically to the cloud
 - View and manage their uploaded scans on the web, including metadata, filtering, and map-based visualization

 As part of this pipeline, each scan will be automatically paired with a structured .splatjson metadata file.
 This file contains GPS coordinates, orientation, device and capture metadata, file URLs, and licensing information—enabling integration with maps, viewers, and third-party spatial tools.